kadykov/mcp-openapi-schema-explorer/memory-bank/activeContext.md

 ## Current Focus

-Successfully upgraded @modelcontextprotocol/sdk and addressed breaking changes in test mocks.
+Successfully upgraded @modelcontextprotocol/sdk from 1.10.1 to 1.11.0 and addressed breaking changes in test mocks.

 ## Implementation Status

-- @modelcontextprotocol/sdk updated from 1.8.0 to 1.10.1
+- @modelcontextprotocol/sdk updated from 1.10.1 to 1.11.0
-- Updated all test mocks to include new RequestHandlerExtra properties (sendNotification, sendRequest)
+- Updated all test mocks to include new `RequestHandlerExtra` property (`requestId`).
+- Corrected import path for `RequestId` to `@modelcontextprotocol/sdk/types.js`.
 - Modified test files:
   - component-map-handler.test.ts
   - component-detail-handler.test.ts